wromijn/openscad-gridfinity-block/README.md

 # Gridfinity Block

 ## What is it?
-A parametric OpenSCAD model for creating custom storage bins for the Gridfinity system.
+An OpenSCAD model for creating custom storage bins for the Gridfinity system.
 This library defines a solid block that can be customized using built-in subtraction functions to carve out specific shapes, holes, or compartments.
 And there are magnet holes too!

 <p align="center">
 <img src="https://github.com/user-attachments/assets/aae9cd4e-d49b-428c-865d-8bc6d732be17" alt="gridfinity-block visual" height="200">